 Emergency cash transfer

 When urgency trumps cost to get your money to Oman quickly, look for money transfer companies that support cash pickup in minutes.
 You can pay with a credit or debit card for fast pickup, but fees are higher than other methods.

 How to send money to Oman without a bank account

 Cash transfer services can help you if you don’t have a bank account, look for a local company that supports storefronts for cash payments.
 These services include agent locations in other countries that allow your recipient to pick up cash without a bank account.

 Oman’s exchange rates explained

 The exchange rate determines how much one country’s currency is worth in another country’s currency.
 When a country’s currency is strong, it yields more money when exchanging it in a country with a weaker currency.
-Oman’s exchange rate is fairly fixed compared to the Singapore dollar.
-Because of this, the SGD-OMR relationship typically remains relatively stable.
+Oman’s exchange rate is fairly fixed compared to the South African rand.
+Because of this, the ZAR-OMR relationship typically remains relatively stable.
 Factors that influence the exchange rate include interest rates, economic stability and inflation.

 Documents needed for sending to and receiving money in Oman

-To send money to Oman from Singapore, you’ll need government-issued ID and other documents, while documents needed to pick up money in Oman may be different by company.
+To send money to Oman from South African, you’ll need government-issued ID and other documents, while documents needed to pick up money in Oman may be different by company.

-To send money from Singapore to Oman, you’ll need documentation and details that include:
+To send money from SA to Oman, you’ll need documentation and details that include: